-Diversity Works research explored the experiences of Black, Indigenous, and People of Colour (BIPOC) who experience disability as they navigate their employment journey with the assistance of supported employment service providers.
-The research was conducted between November 2021 and June 2022, and engaged 70 supported employment service providers, 23 employers, and 70 BIPOC jobseekers experiencing disability through surveys, focus groups and in-depth interviews and successfully captured data about:
+Diversity Works research explored the experiences of Black, Indigenous and People of Colour (BIPOC) who experience disability (BIPOC-D) as they navigate their employment journey with the assistance of supported employment service providers.
+The research was conducted between November 2021 and June 2022.

 - Experiences of employers as they strive to diversity their staff

 Virtual discussion on Diversity, Equity and Inclusion in the Supported Employment Sector